e2r2fx/VectorCode/docs/cli.md

 Note that:

 1. For easier parsing, `--pipe` is assumed to be enabled in LSP mode;
-2. At the time this only work with vectorcode setup that uses a **standalone ChromaDB server**, which is not difficult to setup using docker;
+2. A `vectorcode.lock` file will be created in your `db_path` directory __if
+   you're using the bundled chromadb server__.
+Please do not delete it while a vectorcode process is running;
 3. The LSP server supports `vectorise`, `query` and `ls` subcommands.
 The other subcommands may be added in the future.